Shipley Energy

 Shipley Energy is a heating and cooling company headquartered in York, Pennsylvania.
 It provides energy to residential and commercial customers, in the Mid-Atlantic region of the United States, in the form of heating oil, propane, natural gas and electricity for residential customers, as well as kerosene, biodiesel and fuel oil to commercial customers, for buildings, machinery and fleets.
 The company also installs and services heating and cooling equipment, for both residential and commercial customers.

-Recognized as one of the "Best Places to Work in PA" and "Greatest Places to Intern in PA", Shipley Energy also believes in creating a workplace where people can grow, contribute, and thrive on teamwork, respect, and shared success as an organization.